Zsanger34/CSE312-AcademicWeapons/README.md

 Follow these steps to get the project up and running on your local machine.

+## Creating a Workout Card

+On the left sidebar there is a button called 'create'. click that button, after you clicked you will be directed to a page where it gives you an option to put a workout title and a day.
+Every you add or delete a day it will automatically update for your user.
+After you got all the days you want to press the button 'Create Routine' you will move on to a new page.
+You will then be able for each day to add an exercise.
+You first give it the name of the exercise and then have 3 options to add a weight, set number, and a rep number. you will then press the (+) button to added the exercise to your routine. if you do not want it anymore you can press the red button to get rid of it.
+Everytimg you add or remove an exercise it will automatically update.

 ### Prerequisites

 - **Docker**: Ensure you have Docker installed on your machine.
 [Install Docker](https://docs.docker.com/get-docker/).